TGersing/robust-binary-optimization/README.md

 An Example for a robust knapsack problem can be found in the `testInstances/` folder.

 ## Running Algorithms
 To solve a problem, run the `AlgorithmExecuter` class.
-You can specify the problem to solve, the algorithm to use, and optional strategies either by responding in the console or by directly giving the arguments.
+You can specify the problem to solve, the algorithm to use, and optional strategies in two ways.
+First, you may add arguments to the execution of the `AlgorithmExecuter` class (see example below).
+Second, you may add no arguments and simply respond to the pop-up windows after starting the program.

-In the latter case, the first argument is the path to the nominal problem file.
+In the former case, the first argument is the path to the nominal problem file.
 The second argument is the path to the robustness components.
 The third argument is the algorithm to use.
-Here you can choose from `bnb`, `rec`, `dnc`, `ref`, `cut`, `bss`, `rp1`, `rp2`, `rp3`, `rp4`, where bnb is the branch and bound algorithm from "A Branch and Bound Algorithm for Robust Binary Optimization with Budget Uncertainty" and rec uses recycled inequalities from "Recycling Inequalities for Robust Combinatorial Optimization with Budget Uncertainty".
+Here you can choose from `bnb`, `rec`, `dnc`, `ref`, `cut`, `bss`, `rp1`, `rp2`, `rp3`, `rp4`, `sub`, where bnb is the branch and bound algorithm from "A Branch and Bound Algorithm for Robust Binary Optimization with Budget Uncertainty" and rec uses recycled inequalities from "Recycling Inequalities for Robust Combinatorial Optimization with Budget Uncertainty".

 You can optionally specify a time limit in seconds, a destination for a log file, a destination for a results file (with objective values/gaps/computation time...), and a destination for a solution file.
 For this, optionally append further arguments of the form `timelimit=*`, `logpath=*`, `resultspath=*`, and `solutionpath=*` in any order.